 Govind Kaigala joined IBM Research - Zurich in 2010 where he currently is a Research Staff Member in the Advanced Micro Integration group and the focus area of Experimental Biosciences.
-He leads efforts on the microfluidic probe technology at IBM and is championing concepts and thinking on microfluidics in the “open” space and tissue microprocessing.
+He leads efforts on a microfluidic scanning probe technology – microfluidic probe (MFP) – and is championing new concepts and thinking on:

 His research interests is applying and leveraging micro/nano-technologies to realize new tools and assays for chemical & biomolecule analysis applied to relevant problems in biology and medicine.
 He is passionate about molecular diagnostics, precision biology and translational clinical/medical research.

-In addition to IBM, his work is supported, in part, by the European Research Council (ERC), the European Union, SystemsX.ch - Swiss National Science Foundation.
+In addition to IBM, his work is supported by the European Research Council (ERC), the European Union, SystemsX.ch - Swiss National Science Foundation.

 He has authored and co-authored 30 publications, 50 conference proceedings/abstract, and several patents.

-He is the recipient of the Horizon Alumini Award from the University of Alberta in Canada, a J.N.
+He is the recipient of the Horizon Alumini Award from the University of Alberta, a J.N.
 Tata Endowment Fellow and is a Senior Member of IEEE.